ZacharyCouchman/crafting-sample-app/README.md

 ## Recipes

 Crafting recipes refer to a description of the expected inputs and outputs of a particular crafting transaction.
-In this guide, we will be demonstrating a common gameplay mechanic where a player will exchange consumable base ingredients, i.e. `wood` and `metal`, for a weapon which can then be used as an in-game item (a `spear`).
+In this guide, we will be demonstrating a common gameplay mechanic where a player will exchange consumable base ingredients, i.e. `wood` and `stone`, for a weapon which can then be used as an in-game item (an `axe`).
+The resulting axe can then be upgraded by crafting with some `crafting gold` to enchance the axe to a more rare item.

-We will model this example using the preset `ImmutableERC1155`. `ERC1155` contracts allows for semi-fungible tokens that make it ideal for in-game item representations such as consumables, since different amounts of the same token ID can be minted to different players.
+We will model this example using the preset `ImmutableERC1155` (with extension to upgrade by burning some `ERC20` and minting the resulting `ERC721` Golden Axe). `ERC1155` contracts allows for semi-fungible tokens that make it ideal for in-game item representations such as consumables, since different amounts of the same token ID can be minted to different players.

 Our example crafting recipe can be defined in non-technical terms as:

-Player spends `10 wood` and `2 metal` and receives `1 spear`
+Player spends `10 wood` and `2 stone` and receives `1 axe`

 Our `ERC1155` contract will be modelled as such:

 - token ID of `1` represents wood
 - token ID of `2` represents metal
-- token ID of `3` represents spear
+- token ID of `3` represents axe

 This translates to an atomic crafting transaction in which the following should occur:

 - Player burns 10 of token ID `1` on `ERC1155` contract
 - Player burns 2 of token ID `2` on `ERC1155` contract
 - Game mints 1 of token ID `3` on `ERC1155` contract to Player

+Afterwards the player can spend `5 gold` and `1 axe` to receive `1 golden axe`
+- Player burns token ID `3` of the `ERC1155` contract
+- Player burns `5` tokens of the `ERC20` contract
+- Game mints 1 `ERC721` token to the Player

 ## Getting Started